-185. Defendants' conduct as alleged herein was done with wanton and willful disregard for human life, oppression, and malice.
+- 187. Defendants' conduct as alleged herein was done with wanton and willful disregard for human life, oppression, and malice.
 Defendants were fully aware of the safety risks of Ranitidine-Containing Drugs, particularly the carcinogenic potential of Ranitidine-Containing Drugs as it transforms into NDMA within the chemical environment of the human body and/or during transport and/or storage.
-Nonetheless, Defendants deliberately crafted their label, marketing, and promotion to mislead consumers.

-186. This was not done by accident or through some justifiable negligence.
-Rather, Defendants knew they could profit by convincing consumers that Ranitidine-Containing Drugs was harmless to humans, and that full disclosure of the true risks of Ranitidine-Containing Drugs would limit the amount of money Defendants would make selling the drugs.
+Nonetheless, Defendants deliberately crafted their label, marketing, and promotion to mislead consumers. - Rather, Defendants knew they could profit by convincing consumers that Ranitidine-Containing Drugs was harmless to humans, and that full disclosure of the true risks of Ranitidine-Containing Drugs would limit the amount of money Defendants would make selling the drugs.
 Defendants' object was accomplished not only through a misleading label, but through a comprehensive scheme of selective misleading research and testing, false advertising, and deceptive omissions as more fully alleged throughout this pleading.
-Plaintiffs was denied the right to make an informed decision about whether to purchase and use Ranitidine-Containing Drugs, knowing the full risks attendant to that use.
-Such conduct was done with conscious indifference of Plaintiffs' rights.
+Plaintiff was denied the right to make an informed decision about whether to purchase and use RanitidineContaining Drugs, knowing the full risks attendant to that use.
+Such conduct was done with conscious indifference of Plaintiff's rights. - 189.
+Accordingly, Plaintiff requests punitive damages against the

-187. Accordingly, Plaintiff requests punitive damages against the Manufacturer Defendants for the harms caused to Plaintiff.
+Manufacturer Defendants for the harms caused to Plaintiff.